You are viewing the global institutional website

 Formalized institutional alliances

-Venezuelan American Endowment for the Arts (VAEA) as host entity for the New York program and Fundación Museo de Arte Acarigua-Araure as implementing entity for the Acarigua program.
+Venezuelan American Endowment for the Arts (VAEA) as institutional partner for the New York/Venezuela chapter and Fundación Museo de Arte Acarigua-Araure as territorial partner for the Acarigua chapter.

 1